puwei/DanielTakeshi.github.io/_posts/2013-07-05-ten-things-python-programmers-should-know.md

 {0, 1, 2, 3, 4, 5, 6, 7}
 {%endhighlight%}

-Of course the downside with sets over lists is that they don&#8217;t support indexing of elements, so there&#8217;s no ordering.
-This is a pretty big drawback, but regardless, if you don&#8217;t care about order and duplicates, and want speedy membership testing, sets are the way to go.
+Of course the downside with sets over lists is that they don't support indexing of elements, so there's no ordering.
+This is a pretty big drawback, but regardless, if you don't care about order and duplicates, and want speedy membership testing, sets are the way to go.

 In addition to sets, I find dictionaries to be an incredibly useful data structure.
-A dictionary is something that associates to each *key* a *value*, so it&#8217;s essentially a function that pairs up elements together.
+A dictionary is something that associates to each *key* a *value*, so it's essentially a function that pairs up elements together.

 {%highlight python%}
 >>> dict_example = {'Bob' : 21, 'Chris' : 33, 'Dave' : 40}